-What do you do with store bought panettone you were given as a hostess gift for the holidays?
+What do you do with store bought panettone you were given as a hostess gift for the holidays or you bought at TJMaxx on clearance?
 Cube it up and make bread pudding!
 Panettone is a tall, Italian cake that resembles sweet and soft sourdough bread with raisins and dried citrus fruit.

 During Christmas and New Years, this tall “cake in a box” can be purchased in department stores, upscale supermarkets, and World food markets.
-The day after Christmas, these pricey cakes are marked down 50% but because they are wrapped in plastic inside that red box with a ribbon handle, they are still yummy and begging to be put in bread pudding.
+The day after Christmas, these pricey cakes or loaves of bread are marked down 50% but because they are wrapped in plastic inside that red box with a ribbon handle, they are still yummy and begging to be put in bread pudding.

 You can serve it warm or my family likes to eat it cold for breakfast.